-The Securities and Exchange Commission requires that the Corporation include in this proxy statement a line-graph presentation comparing cumulative, five-year shareholder returns for the Corporation's Common Stock with a broad-based market index and either a nationally recognized industry standard or an index of peer companies selected by the Corporation.
-The Corporation's Common Stock has been publicly traded only since November 2, 1992 and, as a result, the following graph commences as of such date.
-The Corporation has compared its performance with the American Stock Exchange Market Value Index and the Dow Jones Total Return Index for the Paper Products Industry Group ("DJ Paper").
+The Securities and Exchange Commission requires that the Corporation include in this proxy statement a line-graph presentation comparing cumulative, five-year shareholder returns for the Corporation's Common Stock with a broadbased market index and either a nationally recognized industry standard or an index of peer companies selected by the Corporation.
+The Corporation has compared its performance with the American Stock Exchange Market Value Index and the Dow Jones Total Return Index for the Paper Products Industry Group ("DJ PAPER") as of the last trading day of the Corporation's fiscal year.